No More (Baby I'ma Do Right)

-"No More (Baby I'ma Do Right)" is the debut single of American girl group 3LW from their self-titled debut album (2000).
-The single was released on August 22, 2000, in the United States reached number 23 on the Billboard Hot 100.
-The song was then issued in other countries in early 2001, peaking inside the top 10 in the United Kingdom and the top five in New Zealand.
-The song features lead vocals by Kiely Williams and Adrienne Bailon.
+"No More (Baby I'ma Do Right)" is a song by American girl group 3LW from their self-titled debut album (2000).
+Released on August 22, 2000, as the group's debut single, it reached number 23 on the US Billboard Hot 100 chart.
+The song was issued in other countries in early 2001, peaking inside the top 10 in the United Kingdom and the top five in New Zealand.
 There are two versions of the song, both with different rap verses by Kiely Williams.

 Music video

 "No More (Baby I'ma Do Right)" is also 3LW's first music video.
-It was shot in August 2000 by director Chris Robinson and released in September.
-It received a fair amount of video play on TV channels such as BET, The Box and MTV and enjoyed some success on BET's Top Ten Video Countdown, 106 & Park, and MTV's Total Request Live.
+It was shot in August 2000 in various locations around New York City by director Chris Robinson and released in September.
+It received a fair amount of video play on TV channels such as BET, The Box and MTV and enjoyed some success on BET's top ten video countdown series 106 & Park, and MTV's Total Request Live.